WaferMouse/edmc-chatviewer/README.md

 # edmc-chatviewer
 A plugin for viewing the in-game chat for Elite Dangerous Market Connector (EDMC).
+Only shows messages sent by Commanders.

+Features:
+* Supports copying to the clipboard using a button, right-click menu or Ctrl-X.
+* Supports hyperlinks with a right-click menu to copy to the clipboard.
+* Outputs the system name when you jump to a new system, with a link to EDSM and a right-click menu to copy to the clipboard.
+* "Freeze" button to stop the chat from dropping to the bottom when a new message arrives, useful for if you're scrolling back whilst people are still talking.